 1. Review your NH home insurance and NH car insurance policies when received

-2. Increase the liability limit on your NH car insurance policy
+2. Consider increasing your deductibles on your NH car or home insurance policies

-Driving a car is typically the biggest risk you take each day.
-Anything can happen within a matter of seconds and without adequate liability limits you could lose everything you have worked so hard for.
-The liability limit on your policy includes coverage for not only someone else’s bodily injury, but also his or her “pain and suffering,” and loss of income.
-Even in the most minor of accidents these limits can be reached very quickly.
+This is especially true when driving a car, as it is typically the biggest risk you take daily.
+Anything can happen within seconds, and without adequate liability limits, you could lose everything you have worked hard for over the years.
+The liability limit on your policy includes coverage for someone else’s bodily injury, their “pain and suffering,” and loss of income.
+Even in the most minor of accidents, limits can be reached very quickly.

 3. Review the coverage amount on your home

 A homeowner’s policy includes coverage for your personal property, but it would be impossible to ask a company adjuster to pay a claim on a painting of a pond, for example, that has been stolen without any further information.
 Perhaps it was a paint-by-numbers by your aunt or an original Monet?
-Anything unique needs to have an appraisal and specifically listed on the policy.
-That way there is no question as to the item’s existence or value.
+Anything unique needs to have an appraisal and be specifically listed on the policy.
+That way, there is no question about the item’s existence or value.

 5. Keep your Insurance Professional in-the-know

-If there is an occurrence in your life that raises a red flag somewhere in your brain, use that as a cue to call your insurance professional to let them know what is happening.
-Some changes in your life can completely negate coverage like renting out a house that is written on a homeowner’s policy, moving from a home you still own but is completely vacant, or signing the title of a car over to your child without changing the insurance.
-These occurrences may seem minor, but can be major in regards to your insurance.
+If an occurrence in your life raises a red flag somewhere in your brain, use that as a cue to call your insurance professional to let them know what is happening.
+For example, some changes in your life can completely negate coverage, like renting out a house written on a homeowner’s policy, moving from a home you still own but is entirely vacant, or signing the title of a car over to your child without changing the insurance.
+These occurrences may seem minor but can be paramount in regards to your insurance.
 If in doubt, call your insurance agent.

 6. Be aware of coverage limitations on the NH homeowner policy

-Most homeowner policies follow the same limitations for items that are highly susceptible to theft like jewelry, guns, silver and cash.
-This means that if someone were steal the jewelry box off your bureau, you may be looking at just $1000 settlement, no matter if it contained a diamond necklace or ruby ring well above this amount.
+Most homeowner policies follow the same limitations for items highly susceptible to theft like jewelry, guns, silver, and cash.
+This means that if someone were to steal the jewelry box off your bureau, you might only receive up to a $1000 settlement, no matter if it contained a diamond necklace or ruby ring well above this amount.
 There are ways around these coverage limitations so call your insurance professional to discuss.

 7. Shop your insurance NH car and homeowners insurance

-Like any industry, insurance is competitive and pricing and coverage may vary from year to year.
-The company that was the best fit for you five years ago, may not be today.
-Assuming your insurance is written through an independent insurance agency (meaning the agency represents numerous insurance companies and not just one like State Farm, Geico or Liberty Mutual), feel free to ask them to quote your policies with other carriers.
-It is free to get a comparison and will ensure that you are not over-paying.
+Like any industry, insurance is competitive, and pricing and coverage may vary over time.
+The company that was the best fit for you five years ago may not be today.
+Assuming your insurance is written through an independent insurance agency like HPM Insurance (meaning the agency represents numerous insurance companies and not one like State Farm or Geico), feel free to ask them to quote your policies with other carriers.
+It is free to get a comparison and will ensure you are not over-paying.